 Mind Map Template

-If you’re looking for a well-organized, memorable, graphic representation of your next brainstorm, look no further than the mind map.
-Ideal for visual learners, this method lacks the rigid structure of other ideation techniques, focusing instead on the creative and logical means of literally mapping out ideas.
+The Mind Map Template is a well-organized, graphic representation of your next brainstorm.
+Ideal for visual learners, this method lacks the rigid structure of other ideation techniques, focusing instead on the free association of concepts and ideas, connecting creative and logical thinking.

 What is a mind map?